sveltie/competitive-programming/README.md

-## codeforces
+## stuffs
-Uhh..This is just a repo for my codeforces solution.
+Uhh..This is just a repo for my programming problem solution.